Carl-Chinatomby/img-search/README.md

 Project Specification
 =====================

+# Details

+We use libraries wherever we can.
+Notably, we use three imporant python
+libraries:

+## PIL
+### Python Image Library

+We use it to read images, and count histograms.

 ### Note:
 This is meant to be a group work.
 Each group may have up to three members.